malavhmehta/quikslide/readme.md

 - Flask
 - SQLAlchemy
+- Jinja
 - NLP (text summarization, keyword extraction)
-- Working with multiple APIs together
+- Working with Azure Cognitive APIs
-- Working with the Google Slides API
+- Working with the Google Docs and Slides APIs
 - Limiting API calls to avoid exceeding limits
+- Working with Domains and DNS
+- Power of working in a team

 ## What's next for QuikSlide